operatorofthings/podman-azure-agent/README.md

 - Supports:
   - rootfull podman in rootfull podman/docker environment
   - rootless podman in rootfull podman/docker environment
-- Currently uses `podman-docker` to
+- Currently uses `podman-docker` to be able to "translate" Docker commands to podman
+  - (Only) Useful when using the Microsoft "DockerV2" Task in you Azure-Pipelines

 ## Build Image and Run Container
 1. clone this repo